AgentMC/Sao20/Translate/En/Part9.md

 ## Footnotes:

 1. <a name="Prim1"></a>Yes, this time it’s definitely “she”.
 Tsukigake is female.
-I wonder how many hours it will take me to fix all the references to the dragon in both books… Please don't tell me Oroi too is female...
+I wonder how many hours it will take me to fix all the references to the dragon in both books… (the answer is: 2.5 hours) Please don't tell me Oroi too is female...
 2. <a name="Prim2"></a>Before doing that I guess she swapped the sword to the right one.
 3. <a name="Prim3"></a>If you are confused just like Ronye is, [Chamberlain](https://en.wikipedia.org/wiki/Chamberlain_(office)).
 3. <a name="Prim4"></a>Original reads "disk" (円盤).
 However, this is probably editors' miss because all the way ahead, similar object is referred to as "ring" (指輪) and it is mentioned that it is a piece of jewelry.